-Yeah, what's good, as you said, it's 17 years worth of experience, I think I had the upbringing of any IT professional starting out maybe in desktop support moved in different organizations taking on different roles, finally, coming over to VMware, almost 12 years ago, had a vast portfolio to support, but still had an attraction to what was going on in the end user computing space.
-And I stayed there, I think the thing that really kept me in this position is the flexibility and the passion that I find in the solution, based on what you just said, I've been able to just have the convenience of carrying my work in my pocket.
-And I've been quite productive in the backcountry snowboarding and like three feet of powder up to my knees.
-And I think the big thing is, is I've been reliable, but we'll talk more about this.
-So
+Yeah, what's good, as you said, it's 17 years worth of experience.
+I think I had the upbringing of any IT professional, starting out maybe in desktop support, moved in different organizations, taking on different roles, finally coming over to VMware almost 12 years ago.
+Had a vast portfolio to support, but still had an attraction to what was going on in the end user computing space.
+And I stayed there.
+I think the thing that really kept me in this position is the flexibility and the passion that I find in the solution.
+Based on what you just said, I've been able to just have the convenience of carrying my work in my pocket.
+And I've been quite productive in the backcountry, snowboarding in, like, three feet of powder up to my knees.
+And I think the big thing is I've been reliable.
+But we'll talk more about this.

 Hank Schless 02:16

-yeah, well, honestly, I mean, what I'd really love to dive into is where you're recording in three feet of powder.
+So, yeah, well, honestly, I mean, what I'd really love to dive into is where you're recording in three feet of powder.
 But you know, maybe that's a different conversation.
-But kind of bringing security into the conversation, you know, with mobility being a huge part of productivity from a security standpoint, in your opinion, do you think there are kinds of cultural shifts or adjustments and strategies, that kind of overall corporate enterprise security strategies that need to be made to make sure that you as the individual and your entire team are able to leverage that mobility, but really that reliability safely without putting really anything at risk?
+But kind of bringing security into the conversation, you know: With mobility being a huge part of productivity from a security standpoint, in your opinion, do you think there are kinds of cultural shifts or adjustments and strategies, that kind of overall corporate enterprise security strategies, that need to be made to make sure that you as the individual and your entire team are able to leverage that mobility, but really that reliability safely without putting really anything at risk?

 Art Ashmann 02:49

-Absolutely, especially in the digital age of computing policy was created based on the technologies that were at their disposal when those policies were created.
-I mean, some of these policies and how offices and organizations operate.
-They wrote these policies, I'd say, maybe 10 to 20 years ago, with some evolution, I would imagine, right as the advent of certain technologies brought things more accessible to folks outside of the corporate network, if you will, you know, strategies around firewalling, and VPN, and things of that nature, those things were the solutions to help take those policies and move them forward.
-However, in today's world, and the technologies that we have at our disposal today, everything that these technologies are intended for is to make sure that the enterprise or the use the data, and the applications are safe to use.
-But also, of course, we want to be able to foster the easy to use aspect of this as well.
-And I think organizations can take solace in knowing that the solutions are out there in the world, to help solving problems and help maybe accommodate a more mobile workforce.
-And organizations are absolutely going through this exercises today on trying to navigate this in COVID was an unfortunate circumstance.
-But at the same time, it was somewhat of a blessing and open in the eyes of organizations to say hey, maybe mobility is a reality.
+Absolutely.
+Especially in the digital age, computing policy was created based on the technologies that were at their disposal when those policies were created –– I mean, some of these policies and how offices and organizations operate.
+They wrote these policies, I'd say, maybe 10 to 20 years ago, with some evolution, I would imagine, right as the advent of certain technologies brought things more accessible to folks outside of the corporate network, if you will.
+You know, strategies around firewalling and VPN and things of that nature; those things were the solutions to help take those policies and move them forward.
+However, in today's world, and the technologies that we have at our disposal today, everything that these technologies are intended for is to make sure that the enterprise or the use of the data and the applications are safe to use.
+But also, of course, we want to be able to foster the easy-to-use aspect of this as well.
+And I think organizations can take solace in knowing that the solutions are out there in the world to help solve problems and help maybe accommodate a more mobile workforce.
+And organizations absolutely going through these exercises today, trying to navigate this in COVID, was an unfortunate circumstance.
+But at the same time, it was somewhat of a blessing and opened the eyes of organizations to say, hey, maybe mobility is a reality.
 And it's something that we truly can embrace.
-Because there's folks across the entire planet that are successful in maintaining safe to use and also maybe making things a bit easier to use because it can be confusing when we start to take less legacy policy and architectures and and once again, making them mobile.
-So but the fact that the technology is there, it is absolutely paramount that people recognize that those technologies are there and rewriting policy to accommodate this new way of doing things.
+Because there's folks across the entire planet that are successful in maintaining safe-to-use and also maybe making things a bit easier to use, because it can be confusing when we start to take less legacy policy and architectures and once again, make them mobile.
+So, but the fact that the technology is there, it is absolutely paramount that people recognize that those technologies are there and rewrite policy to accommodate this new way of doing things.

 Hank Schless 04:52

-You know, I'd be curious to know if you know, VMware is a well known name.
-You guys are an exemplary company in many ways, so I'd be curious to know Is there anything that you guys do internally or have put in place in the last couple of years, I mean, what have been some things that you've seen that maybe folks who are going through this process could could take back as a couple, almost a couple action items, but also just as an exemplification, of maybe some of the greater trends across the industry,
+You know, I'd be curious to know if you know… VMware is a well known name.
+You guys are an exemplary company in many ways.
+So I'd be curious to know Is there anything that you guys do internally or have put in place in the last couple of years, I mean, what have been some things that you've seen that maybe folks who are going through this process could take back as a couple, almost a couple action items, but also just as an exemplification of maybe some of the greater trends across the industry.

 Art Ashmann 05:16

 I hate to use the marketing term.
-But it's an easy one to attach to, because we're talking about on a regular basis is zero trust.
+But it's an easy one to attach to, because we're talking about, on a regular basis, zero trust.
 From a security standpoint, we talk about zero trust.
 And I think the model is just talking about what should be considered.
-I think a number one that I'm seeing in this is maybe a focus on identity, and identity that's very broad and subject matter.
-But I think about what we're kind of replacing, I trust this user that I hired from my HR department to go into my building.
-So security automatically might be afforded through card like an H ID badge.
-So I badged into the building, I'm physically in the building, we know that whatever I'm going to interact with as an employee is safe, because that H ID badge made it safe.
+I think, number one; what I'm seeing in this is maybe a focus on identity, and identity that's very broad in subject matter.
+But I think about what we're kind of replacing.
+I trust this user that I hired from my HR department to go into my building.
+So security automatically might be afforded through a card, like an ID badge.
+So I badged into the building, I'm physically in the building, we know that whatever I'm going to interact with as an employee is safe, because that ID badge made it safe.
 And then the walls of the building made it safe as well.
-So now I go to my desk, I sit down, I login with my Active Directory credentials.
+So now I go to my desk, I sit down, I login with my active directory credentials.
 And everything that I'm touching is internal to my network, and it's just safe.
-But all of that what I just talked about with Active Directory credential, and then there was a credential at the door.
+But all of that, what I just talked about with active directory credentials, and then there was a credential at the door.
 That's identity all day long.
-It's me RT Ashman logging in and badging into the building.
-So I think identity and knowing who your user is, is one line to the equation, but it's a big one, that I think organizations maybe will, it's like a good first step.
+It's me, Art Ashmann, logging in and badging into the building.
+So I think identity and knowing who your user is, is one line to the equation, but it's a big one that I think organizations maybe will… it's like a good first step.
 Of course, with the concept of zero trust, there are other pieces to the puzzle than just who the user is.
 But you cover a lot of bases just by starting with identity.
-And then from there, the multiple layers, so we've got user, the identity, we've got the device, this is lookout, ensuring that the device is safe to interact with the enterprise.
-And then the other layers that we have in here are network, what applications of what data they get to interact with, as long as you're covering your bases from this perspective, not to say that the hackers and the malicious folks in the world can't find ways around this.
-But we're in the business, I think, insecurity to plugging holes on any of these aspects.
-And then as the new holes exposed, well, got to figure out a way to plug that one as well.
+And then from there, the multiple layers.
+So we've got the user, the identity.
+We've got the device; this is lookout, ensuring that the device is safe to interact with the enterprise.
+And then the other layers that we have in here are network –– what applications of what data they get to interact with.
+As long as you're covering your bases from this perspective, not to say that the hackers and the malicious folks in the world can't find ways around this, but we're in the business, I think, in security, to plugging holes on any of these aspects.
+And then as the new holes are exposed, well, got to figure out a way to plug that one as well.

 Hank Schless 07:33

-Yeah, no, I mean, you bring up an interesting point, which is zero trust has kind of become a damned if you do damned if you don't turn on the marketing external facing side.
-But when you look at from an internal perspective, you know, part of the issue with that whole phenomenon is that it makes it seem like when you're standing there you're looking at and you're like, oh my gosh, I have to do what to to achieve zero trust.
-But it'd be in my opinion that it should know if you agree with me or not, it's almost like you're standing at the bottom of a mountain, you're looking at the at the peak, and you've got 15 Different trailheads you can start at, and you have no idea which one is the shortest, which was the longest, which one's gonna have the bears on it, which one's gonna have looser rocks, which one's going to be smooth sailing, you know, it's like, you're kind of looking there, and you're like, what direction do I take?
+Yeah, no, I mean, you bring up an interesting point, which is zero trust has kind of become a damned if you do, damned if you don't turn on the marketing external facing side.
+But when you look at it from an internal perspective, you know, part of the issue with that whole phenomenon is that it makes it seem like when you're standing there, you're looking and you're like, “Oh my gosh, I have to do what I need to do to achieve zero trust.”
+But it'd be in my opinion that –– you should let me know if you agree with me or not –– it's almost like you're standing at the bottom of a mountain, you're looking at the peak, and you've got 15 different trailheads you can start at, and you have no idea which one is the shortest, which was the longest, which one's gonna have the bears on it, which one's gonna have looser rocks, which one's going to be smooth sailing.
+You know, it's like you're kind of looking there, and you're like, what direction do I take?
 And on top of that, it happens to be this mythical mountain where the summit constantly moves from left to right.
 So who knows if the path you're taking is the right one.
 I mean, that's sort of how I think a lot of people feel when the market is so inundated with this terminology.
-And I think it's really important for the solution providers to collectively say, like, alright, we need to bring this back to Earth world, the way I've looked at is, it's almost like it's become this, this series of just because statements is going to look and see our trust, right?
-Like, just because it's a user ID and password that works doesn't mean it's the user that they say they are, you know, just because a device is connecting from where they usually connect, doesn't mean it's it's trustworthy.
+And I think it's really important for the solution providers to collectively say, like, “Alright, we need to bring this back to earth world.”
+The way I've looked at it, it's almost like it's become this, this series of just-because statements –– right?
+Like, just because it's a user ID and password that works doesn't mean it's the user that they say they are.
+You know, just because a device is connecting from where they usually connect, doesn't mean it's trustworthy.
 I mean, would you agree with that type of approach to it?
 Or how would you take it?